psaikido/hugle.uk/pages/prose/Thesium/010-abystery-wakes.md

 something.
 Something self-aware.
 That something now made itself known.

-The artificial intelligence, root-108 is what Kronos called it, but it thought of itself simply as 'Root', was a state of the art machine, built to terraform planets and assist the seed colonies.
+The artificial intelligence, root-108 is what Kronos called it, but it thought of itself simply as 'Root', was a state-of-the-art machine, built to terraform planets and assist the seed colonies.
 In humanity's last decade on the burning Earth it had sent out so many seed ships.
 So many dandelion clocks drifting through interstellar meadows.
 All its remaining resources were poured into this